Diagnosing rheumatoid arthritis

 - Anaemia - this is a condition where the blood is unable to carry enough oxygen, due to a low number of red blood cells.
 It often leaves you feeling tired and lethargic.

 Your doctor will ask you about your symptoms and it’s important to tell him or her about all of your symptoms, not just the ones you think are important.
 Your doctor will also conduct a physical examination and will check your joints to see if they are swollen and to find out how easily they move.
 After discussing your symptoms and conducting a physical examination, your doctor may also refer you for some tests to help confirm the diagnosis.
-These may include blood tests, X-rays and MRI (magnetic resonance imaging) scans.
+These may include blood tests, X-rays, and MRI scans.

 Symptoms of rheumatoid arthritis can come and go.
 To diagnose RA, your doctor may need to see your joints when the disease is active for several reasons: